Soumilgit/Resnet-Model-Training/README.md

 # Resnet-Model-Training
-Trained the Resnet Model and displayed the parameters in the form of a HTML document table.
+Trained the Resnet Model and displayed the parameters in the form of a HTML document report table.